Swisyn/Android-Consent-SDK-Helper/README.md

 # Android-Consent-SDK-Helper
 Android Consent SDK Helper is a library that helps you to integrate and use Google Consent library easily.

-You can check the sample app for usage of this library.
+You can check the [sample](https://github.com/Swisyn/Android-Consent-SDK-Helper/tree/master/sample "Sample App") for usage of this library.

 ## Video